jimniels/blog/posts/2022-09-26-custom-rss-feeds.md

 ## Update 2022-09-28

 [Pawel did this same thing, but for Bandcamp](https://pawelgrzybek.com/generate-rss-feed-for-bandcamp-artists-using-deno-deploy/), and he did it on Deno Deploy which is pretty neat.

-Check it out.
+I originally wrote my version using Glitch, but always wanted to use Deno Deploy.
+I’ve since updated the post with the Deno Deploy links.